You Suffer

 "You Suffer" is a song by English grindcore band Napalm Death, released on the band's debut studio album, Scum (1987).
 The song was written by Nicholas Bullen, Justin Broadrick, and Mick Harris during the March 1986 demo sessions for From Enslavement to Obliteration.
 In March 2023, Rolling Stone ranked the song at number 72 on their "100 Greatest Heavy Metal Songs of All Time" list.

 Background and influence

 The official four-word lyrics to the song are: "You suffer, but why?".
 Justin Broadrick said about the song:

-"You Suffer" was largely a comedy thing, one-second song...it's ridiculous, but it was hilarious.
+"You Suffer" was largely a comedy thing, one-second song... it's ridiculous, but it was hilarious.
 We played that song in front of 30 local kids, like, every weekend.
 We played that song 30 times.
-It was HILARIOUS.
+It was hilarious.

 Nicholas Bullen, writer of the song's four-word lyrics, said that the brevity of "You Suffer" was inspired by Wehrmacht's 1985 song "E!".
 "You Suffer" would become an influence on the "noisecore" micro-genre, inspiring many bands such as Sore Throat, 7 Minutes of Nausea, Deche-Charge, Anal Cunt, and others to release full-length recordings of exclusively "microsong" content.
-Swedish metal band Opeth and Finnish gothic metal band HIM have both covered the song live.
+Swedish progressive metal band Opeth and Finnish gothic metal band HIM have both covered the song live.

+The song was featured in season 5, episode 3 ("Chief Operating Officer") of the HBO comedy show Silicon Valley.
+In the episode, the song acts as Bertram Gilfoyle's alarm to indicate that Bitcoin's value dipped below a certain threshold, making it not worth to mine, thus requiring Gilfoyle to alter his mining rig.